R1NC/DynXX/README.md

 # NGenXX

-A cross-platform framework based on C/C++ that also supports Lua and JS.
+A cross-platform framework based on modern C++ that also supports JS and Lua.

 ![Arch](/res/arch.svg)